mstoodle/jekyll-now/_posts/2018-04-18-OpenJ9CommunityCall.md

 more about some particular feature of Eclipse OpenJ9 (like OpenJ9's lower footprint, or faster start-up, or how our dynamic AOT compiled code works, or our powerful tracing and diagnostic options), please feel free to join us at our weekly hangout.
 Everyone is welcome!

+I will be kicking off this week's call with 5-10 minutes talking about the OpenJ9 JIT verbose log, and how to use it to understand what methods are being compiled by the OpenJ9 JIT.
+It will be recorded, but it's even easier to ask questions if you attend in person :) .

 For details on how to join, which is usually posted a few minutes ahead of each meeting, please see the #planning channel in our slack instance.
 Not on our slack community yet?